doaleix/apx-manual/docs/02-Advanced-Admin/02-Third-party-integration/02-NOI-TPI/00-definition.md

 Our frontend component allows users to visualise and manage the NOI credentials, with all the required NOI fields and some limitations.
 When the integration type is set to NOI the following fields become visible and all of them are required:

-* TRANSFLEX URL:
+* TRANSFLEX URL: Openreach transflex API url.
-* TRANSFLEX Tokeen:
+* TRANSFLEX Token: Authentication token needed for API calls.
 * DUNS: Organisation unique nine-digit identification number (Data Universal Numbering System).
 * Customer email: Organisation email.
 * Agent email: NOI responsible agent email fallback.